mulesoft-consulting/hystrix-mule/README.md

 ## TODO
 - Support for other HTTP-based Mule clients alongside DefaultHttpProcessor
-- Support for HTTP2 streaming (when becomes available)
+- Support for `text/event-stream` in Mule HTTP listener
 - Turbine autodiscovery of CloudHub workers